pragma-org/PDRs/PDR-0011-Project-Committee/readme.md

 2. **Number of Members**
    - The Committee shall consist of a minimum of **three (3)** and a maximum of **five (5)** members, depending on workload and project volume.
 3. **Application & Selection Process**
-   - The AB shall issue a **public call for applications** at least 30 days prior to appointments, describing the role, expected workload and selection criteria.
+   - The AB shall issue a **public call for applications**, describing the role, expected workload and selection criteria.
    - Interested individuals submit an application outlining their background, qualifications and potential conflicts of interest.
    - The AB reviews all submissions and appoints members by majority vote, based on merit, expertise and balance across disciplines.
 4. **Term of Service**
    - PC members serve a **one-year renewable term**.
    - Vacancies during the term may be filled by the AB for the remainder of that term.
 5. **Removal**
-   - Members may be removed by a two-thirds vote of the AB for cause (misconduct, breach of confidentiality, or repeated non-participation).
+   - Members may be removed by majority vote of the AB for cause (misconduct, breach of confidentiality, or repeated non-participation).
    - Members may resign in writing at any time.

 ## III.
 Officers